yousefja/nori/journal.md

 -------------

-Incorporate r2 and rmse into the pipeline, consider the explicit version of cv error evaluation, and the nmove forward with concluding day 6 (answering questions about performance and feature importance between outcome models)
+shap pipeline
+answering questions about performance and feature importance between outcome models revisit fork in the road (where I decided to skip adding features to get pipeline moving) and see where to go from here

 Add ACS features to methods-and-notes (maybe rename this to model feature notes)